 I am currently exploring links between predation and extra-pair mating, drawing from models by Christian Joergensen and Sigrunn Eliassen on the evolution of female promiscuity and cooperation in socially monogamous species (Click here).

-Using longitudinal data combined with field experiments, I am investigating predictions from the model, which shows that extra-pair mating creates incentives for males to cooperate more within neighbourhoods, because their potential reproductive success is spread out among several nests (click here for a nice Nature News & Views on the topic!).
+Using longitudinal data combined with field experiments, I am investigating extra-pair mating within neighbourhoods (click here for a nice Nature News & Views on the topic!).

 Anne Charmantier, CEFE CNRS, Montpellier, France (Click here).

 I am also interested in life history evolution, with a particular focus on parasite life histories.